w3c/data-shapes/shacl12-profiling/examples/README.md

 This directory contains example files in pseudo-Turtle format used within the Profiling HTML document.

-All examples are included using ReSpect commands like this:
+All examples are included using ReSpec commands like this:

 `<div class="turtle" data-include="examples/defining-profiles-of-shacl.ttl"></div>`